-Turkeypen Ridge Trail
+Turkeypen Ridge Hiking Trail in The Smoky Mountains

-Now, onto the trail.
 The vast majority of the trail was either flat or on a gentle incline.
 A few times the incline did steepen a bit, but it was very manageable.
 We definitely didn’t need to take too many breaks on this trail, which was great!

 Related Read: 15 Best Family Friendly Hikes In The Smoky Mountains

 I have to say this was one of the most enjoyable hikes we have taken as far as nature goes.
 There were so many interesting types of moss and mushrooms on this path, we just couldn’t possibly take enough pictures.
-Of course, we had our bear spray ready in case we encountered any more ferocious creatures!
+Of course, we had our bear spray ready in case we encountered any ferocious creatures!

 Related Read: Kid Friendly Smokies: Schoolhouse Gap Trail

 The wildflowers were also lingering about, although we missed their peak season.
+You can catch a wide variety of flowers here, during the spring.

 We were totally memorized by all the creepy crawlies that we encountered in our travels.
 Including this awesome red salamander that was mid-meal.
 Salamanders are so prevalent in the park that there is even an awesome children’s book written about it.